An escort is a paid companion or date who accompanies another person to

 Paying an escort to be your date or companion is legal.
 But, if you pay

-an escort to have sex, then it becomes
+an escort to have sex, it becomes

 prostitution.
 Prostitution is sex for money and it is a crime in California.
-California

-makes it illegal to
+for prostitution, it is illegal to

 engage in an act of prostitution or